 A magazine and lifestyle platform for women of colour in Australia is long overdue.
 I grew up in the 80’s and 90’s in Sydney and never saw any images of women that looked like me on tv, in magazines, in politics, leadership roles or at school.
-Having come back from living in the US, Sasha Sarago was experiencing the same thing in a different part of Australia and decided to do something bold to include women of colour in Australian society.
-Sasha leveraged her skills as an entrepreneur to create a platform that tells the stories of women from diverse backgrounds, using beautiful imagery and by delving deep into their different lived experiences.
+Having come back from living in the US, Sasha Sarago was experiencing the same thing in a different part of Australia.
+In 2011 Sasha had the vision for 'Ascension', a means to include women of colour in Australian society.
+Sasha has leveraged her skills as an entrepreneur to create a platform that tells the stories of women from diverse backgrounds, using beautiful imagery and by delving deep into their different lived experiences.

 I first saw Sasha speaking in Sydney in early 2018 and after months of back and forth chat I’m excited to finally get some of Sasha’s thoughts down on paper.
 Her story is similar to my story in some ways so this is personally a real joy to see myself and other everyday women represented in the way we should be.
 If you’re not a woman of colour, get ready to be enlightened and if you are, feel free to exhale — Ascension Magazine is here to help us celebrate who we truly are.